Danielle Germain joined ACS in August 2021 and currently serves as a Communications Associate.

 Before joining ACS, Adams graduated from Southern Methodist University in 2021 with degrees in Political Science and French.
 While at SMU, Anaka served as a student coordinator for the Office of Social Change and Intercultural Engagement, where she helped develop the Education Bank to provide students with well-informed resources on major social issues.

 Anaka also held several leadership positions while in college, including serving as President of the Zeta Phi Beta Sorority, Rho Chapter and Community Service Chair for the Association of Black Students and the Natural Hair Network.

-Pablo Willis joined ACS in 2021 and currently serves as Press Secretary.
+Pablo Willis joined ACS in 2021 and served as Press Secretary.

 Before joining ACS, Willis served as Mid-Atlantic Press Secretary for the Sierra Club’s Beyond Coal Campaign, where he developed and executed communications strategies that contributed to the passage of historic clean energy legislation, the retirement of seven coal plants, and successful outcomes against coal-related pollution in Appalachia.
 He previously served as a Legislative Researcher for CQ Roll Call and is an Associate Member of the National Association of Hispanic Journalists.
 Willis started his career serving as a Congressional Intern for three Members of Congress.